Associate in Science for Transfer | SC Program: AS-T.2007

 Units 3

-This course includes analysis and evaluation of current practices and theories regarding nutrition and exercise, and their relationship to weight control and physical fitness.
+Analysis and evaluation of current practices and theories regarding nutrition and exercise, and their relationship to weight control and physical fitness.
 Each student will learn to prepare an individual physical assessment, exercise prescription and nutritional analysis to promote optimum healthful living.
 This course may be offered in a distance education format.

 Apply Now